ziqiyang6/Indexer_Project_2/README.md

 ```
 git clone https://github.com/Shikhar-G/Indexer-Project.git
 ```
-**Please open 'info.json' to change the path and input the postgreSQL login information.
+**Please open 'info.json' to input the postgreSQL login information.
 Do not change the file name or move this file.**

+*For the `db_name` field, ensure this database already exists.*

 **This script requires a folder containing decrypted blocks to be parsed.**

-Then, run following command:
+Then, from the root directory of the repository, run following command:
 ```
 ./load_transactions.sh -b <block folder location>
 ```